seanstrom/Essays/importance-of-values.md

   .catch (err) -> # do something with err
 ```

-Now we've defined `readFile` to be a function that returns a `Promise`, or a pending value.
+Now we've redefined `readFile` to be a function that returns a `Promise`, or a pending value.
 So the only arguments it takes in is the file path.
 Once given the file path, `readfile` returns a pending value, and when finished it will contain the file data results.
 We then go one to use methods on the Promise value to access the results of the operation.

 Now the most important part here is that we're using the Promise value in our system as the contract, between the asynchronous work and the consumer of the asynchronous work.
 And because Promises have a defined API and mechanics, we can assume and abstract over the way they work.
 At this point we can go back to defining functions that take in values and return a value, this time with Promises.